CDCgov/prime-reportstream/prime-router/docs/getting-started/standard-operating-procedures/changing-transforms.md

       value: [‘"First name, last name"’]
 ```

-In which all patient resources are processed using the above template.
+In which all patient resources are processed using the above schema.

 ### Translate element definition